 Preparing for Abdominoplasty

-Before tummy tuck surgery, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital.
+Before tummy tuck surgery, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital in Birmingham.
 Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking, avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
 Some special instructions you receive will cover what to do on the day of surgery and post-operative care and follow-up.

 Tummy Tuck Procedure

 Your tummy tuck surgery can be performed through a variety of incision patterns and techniques.
 The appropriate technique for your tummy tuck will be determined based on the areas of the abdomen that will receive treatment.
 Dr. Cohn will discuss each option with you during the initial consultation.

 I. The tummy tuck surgery begins with anesthesia, where intravenous sedation or general anesthesia will be provided.
 Dr. Cohn will recommend the best choice for your surgery.

 II.
 After the anesthesia has taken effect, the procedure is initiated: